FORUM 18 NEWS SERVICE, Oslo, Norway

 Azatov: Trial imminent?

 In Astana, the trial of Muslim prisoner of conscience Satymzhan Bagytzhanuli Azatov (born 17 September 1989) might be imminent.
 The latest approval to hold him in pre-trial detention – approved by Astana's Saryarka Court No. 2 - expires on 4 May.
 As of the afternoon of 3 May, Prosecutors had submitted no suit to court to have the pre-trial detention extended.
 Nor had they submitted the case to court for trial, Astana City Court told Forum 18.

 Azatov remains in the city's KNB secret police Investigation Prison.
-Astana KNB opened a criminal case against him in late December 2016 under Article 174, Part 1 ("Incitement of social, national, clan, racial, or religious hatred or discord").
+Astana KNB opened a criminal case against him in late December 2016 under Article 174, Part 1 ("Incitement of social, national, clan, racial, or religious discord").
 He had met with other Muslims in Astana without state permission.
 Arrested on 4 January 2017, he remains under investigation (see F18News 6 February 2017 http://www.forum18.org/

 KNB secret police investigator Senior Lieutenant Nurlan Belesov initiated and investigated the case against Azatov.
 His telephones went unanswered each time Forum 18 called on 3 May.

 Criminal Code Article 174 punishes: "Incitement of social, national, clan, racial, or religious discord, insult to the national honour and dignity or religious feelings of citizens, as well as propaganda of exclusivity, superiority or inferiority of citizens on grounds of their religion, class, national, generic or racial identity, committed publicly or with the use of mass media or information and communication networks, as well as by production or distribution of literature or other information media, promoting social, national, clan, racial, or religious discord".